STISIG/stisig.github.io/_posts/design/2021-01-01-agenda-setting.md

 sidebar: right
 subheadline: Speculative Post
 title:  "What is technology supposed to do for emergency management?"
 teaser: "What exactly is needed before we can approach the idea of integrating tech with existing Emergency Management practice?
-Is it simply training people how to use a computer?"
+Is it simply training people how to use more of a computer?"
 breadcrumb: true
 tags:
     - integration perspective tech-sector